What about Church Music?

 Today's choruses, which are sung because of the easy way to

-learn a message and a catchy tune, fit in the lives of people
+learn a message and a catchy tune, fit in the lives of

 and are a part of the atmosphere of this age of speed and